navapatn/HealthEQKG/README.md

 The full HealthEQKG (∼198 k nodes, ∼319 k edges) runs on free-tier Google Cloud Virtuoso and Neo4j Aura without performance issues.

 ### Persistent Access and Maintenance
-A permanent archive is available on Zenodo (<ZENODO_DOI_LINK>).
+A permanent archive is available on ([<Zenodo>](https://zenodo.org/records/15708535)).
 All URIs will be made dereferenceable via server-side configuration in future releases, ensuring stable access.

 ### SPARQL Access Tutorial
 An example SPARQL tutorial, including query samples and figures, is provided in the **queries/** folder and as a Jupyter notebook in **notebooks/**.